paolomariaguardiani/learning-git/README.md

 # learning-git

-this repo was used to learn git from Amigoscode
+This repo was used to learn git from Amigoscode
+- List 01
+- List 02
+- List 03